 One week before semester exams there will be no homework due (HD) or tests/quizzes/project/exams (TQPE) due for any class.
+Homework specifically assigned as review for semester exams may be assigned.
 Other no homework or tests/quizzes/project/exams days will be assigned throughout the year and visible on the monthly calendar.

-- Semester Exams/Advanced Placement Exams Semester exams take place at the end of January for the fall semester and in June for the spring semester.
+• Semester Exams/Advanced Placement Exams

+Semester exams take place at the end of January for the fall semester and in June for the spring semester.
 AP exams are administered over a two-week period during the month of May.
 These are national exams and cannot be rescheduled unless unusually extenuating circumstances exist.
-This decision is made at the discretion of the College Board. - Second Semester Exam Policy for Seniors Seniors will be exempt from second semester exams in any course for which they have a grade of C or better.
+This decision is made at the discretion of the College Board.

+• Second Semester Exam Policy for Seniors

+Seniors will be exempt from second semester exams in any course for which they have a grade of C or better.
 Students must be notified that they will need to take a final exam at least two weeks before graduation.